KeerthivasanIITMadras/Custom_moveit_arm/README.md

 # Custom_moveit_arm

 This repository contains a ROS package and URDF file for a custom arm that I have created.
 The design primarily focuses on controllers and automation algorithm testing, with less consideration for mechanical joint factors.
+You can simply write a moveit commander to control it with any planner

 To run the Gazebo world containing the arm, use the following command: